opulo-inc/docs/docs/misc/calibration/2-connect-to-machine/index.md

      ![Selecting the correct device for the Bottom Camera](../../../openpnp/v4/calibration/2-connect-to-machine/images/21-choose-lumenpnp-bottom-from-dropdown.webp)<br/><br/>

     !!! info "Duplicate Camera Names"
-        If two cameras appear with the same name, select one—if incorrect, choose the other.
+        If two cameras appear with the same name, select one.
+If incorrect, choose the other.
 This is a bug within OpenPnP.
 <br/><br/>

 1. **Set Resolution and Frame Rate**